NCAA Tournament 2018: Ranking the Biggest Bracket-Busters Through Round of 32

 Bracket impact: ESPN bracket statistics showed 6.9 percent of entries tabbed the defending champs to repeat.
 That may not sound like much, but it made the Heels the sixth-most-popular choice.

 UNC also was selected as a Final Four entrant on 34.4 percent of ballots, and 85.4 percent had them reaching the second weekend.
-By contrast, only 6.5 percent of bracketeers possessed within them enough of the spirit of the soothsayer to predict a Sweet 16 berth for the Aggies.
+By contrast, only 6.5 percent of bracketeers were bold enough to predict a Sweet 16 berth for the Aggies.

 What we'll remember: The first thing was that fears over North Carolina's frontcourt were well-founded.
 The Aggies outrebounded their opponents 50-36, and 6'10" Texas A&M center Tyler Davis punished UNC with 18 points and nine rebounds.

 The second thing is the margin of victory.
 According to OddsShark, North Carolina was favored to win by about seven points.
 The Heels lost by 21 in front of a UNC fanbase that was as silent as the grave for almost the entire second half.

 It's one of the most interesting characteristics of this tournament's spate of upsets.
 UMBC beat UVA by 20 as well.
 No. 13 Buffalo defeated No. 4 Arizona by 21.
 Clemson pasted Auburn by 31.